 Swim safe for schools

-Your pupils will get to enjoy a fun, structured swimming and water safety session at a nearby open water location – and learn all about how to stay safe.
+Children get to enjoy a fun, structured swimming session at a choice of open water locations – and learn all about how to stay safe.

-- All the right kit for swimming outdoors (including swimming hats, wetsuits, and floatation equipment).
+All the right kit for swimming outdoors (including swimming hats, wetsuits, and swimming aids).

 Who can attend?